 Why did this Legend Start?

-Three disparate parts in Lincoln’s life came together to support the legend of him and Ann Rutledge.
+Three disparate parts in Lincoln’s life came together to support the legend of him and his first love, Ann Rutledge.

 The first was the connection between Lincoln’s friendship with the Rutledge family and his bumpy emotional health during the latter part of his life.